loremipsumdonec/vscode-elasticdeveloper/README.md

 This code lens action will run the active query.

 ![run query, code lens](images/query_run.gif)

+#### Run Bulk
+The extension has support for the Bulk API and will manage the conversion of multiple bodies to the NDJSON format, see the file populate_bulk.esquery in the demo project for an example.

 #### Run all queries
 This action will run all queries in a selected esquery file.